-If we wish to fabricate only a small number of prototype system chips and to have access to the metal level for the probing of test points, this completes the wafer fabrication sequence.
+If we wish to fabricate only a small number of prototype system chips and to have access to the metal level for the probing of test points, the wafer fabrication sequence can be terminated at this step.
 However, when fabricating large numbers of chips of a debugged design, the wafer surface is usually coated with another layer of oxide.
 This step, called overglassing, provides physical protection for the devices in the system.
 A sixth mask is then used to pattern contact cuts in the overglassing at the locations of relatively large metal contact pads.